-Assets need to be published to Brand Portal from a pre-configured AEM Author instance, as Brand Portal does not support asset ingestion.
+Assets need to be published to Brand Portal from a pre-configured Experience Manager Author instance, as Brand Portal does not support asset ingestion.

 The following describes the folder share workflow and user access:

-By default, all the folders published from AEM Assets to Brand Portal are visible only to the Brand Portal Administrator, unless marked as public while configuring replication.
+By default, all the folders published from Experience Manager Assets to Brand Portal are visible only to the Brand Portal Administrator, unless marked as public while configuring replication.

 The Administrator uses the Folder Properties console to share a folder with selective users or groups.
 Only those users or groups with whom the folder is shared can see the folder after they log in to Brand Portal.
 The folder is not visible to other users.